RaguzovaTatyana/Project_assessing_pain/README.md

 A console application that supports different operating systems.

 ### The expected result:
   A script that takes video as input and outputs a person's estimated pain level based on the video.
+  The pain level is defined by a value in the range from 0 to 10.